bowdens/COMP2511-project/UserStories.md

 ### Acceptance Criteria:
 1. The main menu should have a 'Menu' title to indicate it is the main menu.
-2. The main menu should have three buttons for the simple maze, advanced dungeon, and custome game modes which direct the user to a level selection menu.
+2. The main menu should have three buttons for the simple maze, advanced dungeon, and custom game modes which direct the user to a level selection menu.
 3. The main menu should have a third button for the level design mode.
-4. All three buttons should be distict.
+4. All three buttons should be distinct.

-### User Story 3.2: As a user, I want the game to have a level selection menu both game modes so that I is easy to navigate to the level I want to play or a custom level.
+### User Story 3.2: As a user, I want the game to have a level selection menu both game modes so that I can easily navigate to the level I want to play or a custom level.

 ### Priority: 2

 ### Estimate: 2

 ### Acceptance Criteria:
-1. The simple maze mode,advanced dungeon mode, and custom levels should have a level selection pages accessable from the main menu.
+1. The simple maze mode, advanced dungeon mode, and custom levels should have a level selection pages accessible from the main menu.
 2. The level selection menus should have a button to access all levels for the particular game modes.
 3. Level selection menus should have a 'back' button in a corner that redirects the user back to the main menu.

-### User Story 3.3: As a user, I want to have distinguishable sprites so that I can navingate the dungeon with ease, and complete the puzzle, or design a level with them.
+### User Story 3.3: As a user, I want to have distinguishable sprites so that I can navigate the dungeon with ease, and complete the puzzle, or design a level with them.

 #### Priority: 4

 #### Estimate: 4

 #### Acceptance Criteria:
-1. No sprite can be too similar to each other to cause confusion
+1. No sprite can be too similar to each other to cause confusion.
-2. Sprites that are enemies should portray this using "dangerous" colours - eg reds etc.2
+2. Sprites that are enemies should portray this using "dangerous" colours - eg reds etc.
-3. Sprites that are helpful should portray this usin
+3. Sprites that are helpful should portray this using "helpful" colours - blue green etc.
+4. Other sprites should be neutrally coloured.